-I am sure by now, your Pinterest feed is blowing up with a million pumpkin recipes from every blogger under the sun and you are probably starting to get bored of all the pumpkin, but I still have a few pumpkin recipes I’ve gotsta share with you!
-I promise to do my best to spread them out and throw in some other recipes for you, including a few apple recipes from our latest farm picking excursion.
+I am sure by now your Pinterest feed is blowing up with a million pumpkin recipes from every blogger under the sun and you are probably starting to get bored of all the pumpkin, but I still have a few pumpkin recipes I've gotsta share with you!
+I promise to do my best to spread them out and throw in some other recipes, including a few apple recipes from our latest picking excursion.

-Where I am in the suburbs of New Jersey, the temperatures have been resting comfortably within the early to mid 70’s and I can already feel the crisp promises of autumn and I cannot wait!
-I already started taking out my huge scarf collection and shopping around for a good pair of boots.
-And… okay don’t hate me, but I’ve also started looking at things for my little one for Christmas.
+Where I am in the New Jersey suburbs, the temperatures have been resting comfortably within the early to mid 70's and I can already feel the crisp promises of autumn!
+I started taking out my huge scarf collection and shopping around for a good pair of boots.
+And... okay don't hate me, but I've also started looking at things for my little one for Christmas.
 Eep!
-Normally, I am one of the people shopping a night or two before Christmas trying to get my hands on whatever’s left, but I am trying to be a good mama and be proactive and get things done way ahead of time so I don’t have to stress out about it later.
-I am thinking… an easel with a black and white board and a dollhouse, plus a helmet and pads for the balance bike I got her two years ago that she only now big enough to use.
-And a gift for me/her… I will get her passport done and I am due to renew mine.
+Normally, I am one of the people shopping a night or two before Christmas trying to get my hands on whatever's left, but I am trying to be a good mama and be proactive this year, so I don't have to stress out about it later.
+I am thinking... an easel with a black and white board and a dollhouse, plus a helmet and pads for the balance bike I got her two years ago that she only now big enough to use.
+And as gift for me/her...
+I will get her passport done and I am due to renew mine.